Hodo Soy tofu burgers with sweet chile mayonnaise

 Make the oven fries

 - Scrub the potatoes; cut them in half lengthwise, then cut each half lengthwise into ¼-inch-thick slices.
-In a colander, rinse the potato slices under cold water to remove excess starch.
+Rinse the potato slices under cold water to remove excess starch.
+Pat dry with a paper towel.

-While the potatoes roast, prepare the fixings and the burgers.
+While the potatoes roast, prepare the slaw, peppers, and burgers.

 Cook the burgers; toast the buns